sumonst21/Pillar/README.md

 * cross device state preservation
   * logic and code (discuss thought process and why this feature is important)
 * algortithmic solution for searchbar
-  * logic and code (compare search time between Pillar and slack using gif)
+  * logic and code (compare search time between Pillr and slack using gif)